takshkothari/HealthInspect/README.md

 # HealthInspect
-HealthInspect is a web-based application that allows users to upload images of skin conditions and receive accurate, reliable information about their condition in just seconds.
-The uploaded image is processed through a powerful Vertex AI model, which uses deep learning algorithms and advanced image recognition techniques to analyze the image and identify any signs of disease.
+HealthInspect is a web-based application that allows users to upload images of diseases and receive accurate, reliable information about their condition in just seconds.
+The uploaded image is processed through a powerful Ai model, which uses deep learning algorithms and advanced image recognition techniques to analyze the image and identify any signs of disease.

 # Objective
 The objective of HealthInspect is to provide users with a user-friendly, accessible tool for self-diagnosing skin conditions.
 With HealthInspect, users can take images of their skin diseases from the comfort of their own home using just their smartphone camera and receive accurate, reliable information about their condition in just seconds.
 This information is presented in a clear, easy-to-understand format that anyone can follow, making it an ideal solution 24/7 or for individuals who may not have immediate access to a healthcare provider.

 # Methodology and Results
 HealthInspect is built on a Google Cloud Platform, which is a powerful, scalable platform for building web applications.
+The application uses a Vertex Ai Model deployed on an endpoint, trained on the dermnet dataset stored in a Cloud Storage Bucket.
+Classifying skin diseases is a complicated task in medicine due to the similarities between different diseases.
-The application uses a Vertex Ai Model deployed on an endpoint, trained on the dermnet dataset from Kaggle to identify 21 different classes of skin diseases with an accuracy of 77.7%, which is the highest number of classes a model has been accurately trained on according to various research papers online.
+Our model identifies 21 different classes of skin diseases with an average accuracy of 77.7%, which is the highest number of classes a model has been accurately trained on according to various research papers, providing a large coverage of common types.

 The web application is built using Flask, a Python web framework.
 The application is deployed on a compute engine instance in Google Cloud that runs on AMD EPYC Milan platform with a t2d type machine.
 The web app is deployed using mod apache2 with WSGI used to connect the Flask app to the external IP of the VM.
 The site is accessible via the external IP.